 7. Lift the fabric in the middle of the room and anchor it to the ceiling with your light fixture or medallion, making sure the fabric is centered in the room.

 Note that this method does not work well with ceiling fans.

 4 | Install Barn Board and Faux Wood Beams

 If you like a more rustic look, try installing a barn board ceiling with DIY faux wood beams like Jenna from jennasuedesign.com did in her kitchen.

 She has a great step-by-step tutorial that will show you exactly how to create this look…click here if you want to learn how.

 5 | Paint A Pattern On The Ceiling

-I have done this successfully in a couple of the rooms in my house…the gingham ceiling in my master bathroom above was one of them.
+I have painted the ceilings this way in a couple of the rooms in my house, like the gingham ceiling in my master bathroom above.

 This stripe and leaf pattern was another one.